Wambaforestin/FlutterLearningJourney/README.md

 ### UI Components

 In Flutter, `UI components` are building blocks that are used to create the user interface of a mobile or web application.
 These components, also known as widgets, are arranged in a tree structure to define the layout and appearance of the application.
 Flutter provides a rich set of customizable and reusable UI components, allowing developers to create visually appealing and interactive interfaces.

+### Design and Animations

+In the Design and Animations section, we explore Flutter's robust design and animation features, empowering developers to create visually stunning and dynamic user interfaces

 ## FlutterLearningJourney